 These walls are now in very poor condition.
 By channelizing the stream, they increase flood risks, degrade the quality of the stream habitat, and prevent park visitors from accessing and enjoying the stream environment.
 In short, it's finally time for the walls to go!

 Removing the walls and restoring Mill Creek to a more natural state will be completed in phases over several years.
 There are a lot of steps involved and we need to raise funds for each phase as we go.
 When the work is done, Mill Creek will be a highlight of the renewed Dwight Lydell Park with greatly improved access for park visitors, better flood control and a much more vibrant and diverse aquatic habitat.

 So you'll know what to expect, major phases of the project are described below.
 To read more on the history of the park area, be sure to visit the informative page provided by the Comstock Park Downtown Development Authority!Relocate Maintenance Facility

-Parking will be reconfigured to improve convenience for visitors and eliminate issues like ponding water.
-The overflow lot across the railroad tracks has been removed and the main lot by the ponds (shown to the right) is being torn out and reconstructed.
-When this work is complete, the new lot will accommodate twice as many cars, providing easier and safer access to the picnic shelters, ponds and trails.
-This project will also reconfigure some of the trails near the ponds, to help prepare for the major work to be done along Mill Creek.
-Click here to see the plan for the new parking area.
+Parking was reconfigured to improve convenience for visitors and eliminate issues like ponding water.
+The overflow lot across the railroad tracks was removed and the main lot by the ponds (shown to the right) were torn out and reconstructed.
+Upon completion, the new lot now accommodates twice as many cars, providing easier and safer access to the picnic shelters, ponds and trails.
+This project also reconfigured some of the trails near the ponds, to help prepare for the major work to be done along Mill Creek.

 Start date to be determined by available funding